Fast Ewald Summation using Prolate Spheroidal Wave Functions: Introduction

-In this paper, we provide such a description, incorporating the first PSWF of order zero both as a mollifier and a window function, with distinct parameters for the two roles.
-Our main contributions are: \begin{itemize} \item Explicit definitions of PSWF-based mollifiers and PSWF-based window functions, integrated consistently within the Ewald method. \item Sharp error bounds for both splitting and windowing, with simplified closed-form approximations for practical use. \item Guidelines for parameter selection for the Fourier sum, enabling predictive accuracy control without ad-hoc tuning. \item Systematic comparisons with Gaussian- and B-spline-based methods, demonstrating that PSWF-based approaches achieve equal accuracy with fewer Fourier modes and smaller window supports. \end{itemize} The resulting method is optimal with respect to computational complexity, due to the minimal support of the PSWF.
+The present work is complementary to \cite{liangAcceleratingFastEwald2025}.
+Our focus is on the mathematical formulation and analysis of PSWF-based Ewald summation, including: \begin{itemize} \item Explicit definitions of PSWF-based mollifiers and PSWF-based window functions, integrated consistently within the Ewald method. \item Rigorous error estimates for both splitting and windowing, with simplified closed-form approximations for practical use. \item Guidelines for parameter selection for the Fourier sum, enabling predictive accuracy control without ad hoc tuning. \item Systematic comparisons with Gaussian- and B-spline-based methods, demonstrating that PSWF-based approaches achieve equal accuracy with fewer Fourier modes and smaller window supports. \end{itemize} The resulting method is optimal with respect to computational complexity, due to the minimal support of the PSWF.
 While our analysis focuses on the triply periodic electrostatic potential, it extends naturally to other periodicities and kernels, including Stokes flow~\cite{baggeFastEwaldSummation2023,afklintebergFastEwaldSummation2017}.

-Recent work by Liang et~al.~\cite{liangAcceleratingFastEwald2025} has emphasized high-performance implementation and benchmarking.
-Taken together, the results presented here and those of Liang et~al.\ highlight both the theoretical foundations and the practical advantages of PSWF-based Ewald summation.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:matprel} introduces mathematical preliminaries.
 Section~\ref{sec:fastewald} reviews the direct and fast Ewald summation algorithms.
 Section~\ref{sec:fast_Ewald_PSWF} presents the PSWF-based method.
 Section~\ref{sec:error_analysis} provides rigorous error analysis.
 Section~\ref{sec:parameter_selection} discusses parameter selection.
 Section~\ref{sec:num_results} reports numerical experiments, and Section~\ref{sec:conclusions} concludes the paper.